CrossLangNV/DGFISMA_term_extraction/README.md

 We refer to https://github.com/CrossLangNV/DGFISMA_term_extraction/tree/master/user_scripts for more information on training of a BertForTokenClassification model for BIO tagging.
 In short, the BertBIOTagger is used to detect the defined term in a definition.

 The `config[ 'Annotation' ].get( 'PATH_MODEL_DIR' )` is the path to the trained BertBIOTagger relative to the MODELS folder that should be created in the directory where this repository is cloned.
+See https://github.com/CrossLangNV/DGFISMA_term_extraction/releases/tag/0.0.1 for such a trained BertBIOTagger.

 It is recommended to set `config[ 'Annotation' ].get( 'SEQ_LENGTH' )` (sequence length used during inference) to the same number as used during training of the model.